aakilfernandes/aakilfernandes.github.io/_posts/2015-12-09-price-stable-cryptocurrencies-via-cfds.md

 	1. You could peg a token to the USD without any reserves of USD
 	2. You could peg a token to the Big Mac Index without holding any reserves of Big Macs

 Lets assume there’s a cryptocurrency enthusiast named Harry.
 Harry's friends call him High-Risk-High-Reward Harry because he has a high tollerance for risk.
-Harry really likes reading the latest news in the crypto space and decides he can put her knowledge to good use by becoming a speculator.
+Harry really likes reading the latest news in the crypto space and decides he can put his knowledge to good use by becoming a speculator.
 He goes to a ETH/USD exchange where he starts a bank transfer of $100<sup>USD</sup>.
-Once the bank transfer is complete, her exchange account holds $100<sup>USD</sup> and $0<sup>ETH</sup>.
+Once the bank transfer is complete, his exchange account holds $100<sup>USD</sup> and $0<sup>ETH</sup>.

 On one particular day, Harry reads about a new development in the Ethereum world that he thinks could radically increase the value of ether.
-He goes to her exchange and immediately converts the entirety of her portfolio from USD to ETH.
+He goes to his exchange and immediately converts the entirety of his portfolio from USD to ETH.
 Harry now holds $0<sup>USD</sup> and $100<sup>ETH</sup>

-It turns out, Harry’s prediction was right and her decision to convert USD to ETH was very wise.
+It turns out, Harry’s prediction was right and his decision to convert USD to ETH was very wise.
 The value of ether doubles.
 Harry’s exchange account now holds $0<sup>USD</sup> and $200<sup>ETH</sup>

 Harry looks at the market, and he concludes that ether’s current bull run isn’t over yet.
-He wants to buy more ETH, but he doesn’t have any more USD in her account.
+He wants to buy more ETH, but he doesn’t have any more USD in his account.
 He could start a bank transfer, however that will take 3 days and he thinks the bull run might be over by then.

 Instead of buying more USD, Harry can create a **contract for difference**, or **CFD**, with another investor,  who we will name Larry.
 Larry's friends call him Low-Risk-Low-Reward Larry because he likes stability.